Tiny-Earth/DemoSite/site/src/inclusive.md

 ### The Curriculum Dimension

 Curriculum is arguably the most visible component of a course and has an important influence on the course climate.
-Curriculum can be a lesson plan, the overall plan within a course, across a major.
-Thus, we should carefully consider our decisions regarding which content is included or excluded.
+It encompasses what we teach, including the learning objectives we set, the content we prioritize, how we demonstrate relevance, and the examples we choose to include.

 #### Science Content